wingify/vwo-fme-java-sdk/README.md

 #### Example 3: Implement custom transport to handle logs your way

-The `transports` parameter allows you to implement custom logging behavior by providing your own logging functions.
+The `transport` parameter allows you to implement custom logging behavior by providing your own logging functions.
 You can define handlers for different log levels (`debug`, `info`, `warn`, `error`, `trace`) to process log messages according to your needs.

 For example, you could: